Skip to content

 Tufted_duck__11

-The tufted duck is a protected species and is listed as Least Concern by the IUCN.
+The tufted duck is a protected species listed as Least Concern by the IUCN.
 Its population is increasing, though it is still threatened by the destruction of its habitats due to human activities, such as water pollution, drainage of wetlands, and overhunting.

 Conservation efforts are being made to ensure the continued survival of this species.